-- FOR the election of each of management's nominees as directors of the Corporation; - FOR the appointment of PricewaterhouseCoopers LLP as auditor and the authorization of the Board of Directors to fix their remuneration; and - FOR the amendment to the Corporation's By-Law No. 3 to reduce the quorum requirement for meetings of Shareholders.
+- FOR the election of each of management's nominees as directors of the Corporation; and - FOR the appointment of PricewaterhouseCoopers LLP as auditor and the authorization of the Board of Directors to fix their remuneration.

 For more information on these matters, please see the section entitled "Business of the Meeting" below.